scoheb/release-service-catalog/pipelines/managed/rh-advisories/README.md

 | trustedArtifactsDebug           | Flag to enable debug logging in trusted artifacts.
 Set to a non-empty string to enable                                             | Yes      | ""                                                        |
 | dataDir                         | The location where data will be stored                                                                                             | Yes      | /var/workdir/release                                      |

+## Changes in 2.0.6
+* set-advisory-severity should use the artifacts from embargo-check

 ## Changes in 2.0.5
 * This pipeline is now using trusted artifacts.
 Therefore, we can remove the comments and timeouts added to workaround PVC contention issues.